-Regis University offers you the opportunity to help finance your education through alliances, military benefits, tuition deferments, and sponsored billing.
+Regis University offers you the opportunity to help finance your education through alliances, military benefits and sponsored billing.
 We also offer guidance for international students who may be looking for additional funding.

 INTERNATIONAL STUDENT'S REQUIRED FINANCIAL DOCUMENTATION